 Stage Two: Regular or Social Use

 Alcohol or drug use becomes a normal part of the user’s life.
-They continue to use as an escape, to feel good, relax, reduce pain, or improve performance.
-Also, the reward system in the brain may activate by now, dose level increases, and tolerance builds up.
+They continue to use it as an escape, to feel good, relax, reduce pain, or improve performance.
+Also, the reward system in the brain may activate by now, the dose level increases, and tolerance builds up.
 In addition, the person maintains some control over substance use and could stop if the body and mind are not yet addicted.

 Stage Three: Risky Use

 Regular use transitions to drug or alcohol abuse.
-The user has less control overuse and may engage in binge drinking or “binge and crash” patterns of drug use.
+As users become more dependent on the substance, they may engage in binge drinking or “binge and crash” drug use patterns.
 They take more risks, such as driving under the influence or having unprotected sex.
-Financial, job, relationship, or legal problems are also common during this stage.
-Cravings are present and tolerance increases.
+Financial, job, relationship, or legal problems are common during this stage.
+Cravings are present, and tolerance increases.
 You may want to stop but find it difficult to do so.

 Stage Four: Dependence and Addiction

-By this stage, the body adapts to regular use and is now physically dependent on drugs or alcohol.
-Psychological dependence likely set in by now and cravings are intense or persistent.
+By this stage, the body adapts to regular use and is physically dependent on drugs or alcohol.
+Psychological dependence has likely set in, and cravings are intense or persistent.
 The user may be addicted or compulsively seek the addictive substance to feel normal despite the harmful consequences.
 At this point, you may or may not realize you’ve moved through the stages of addiction to dependence.
 Severe withdrawal symptoms may develop if you try to quit on your own.

 A person who cycles through the stages of addiction to stage four usually needs detox and professional treatment to help them recover.
 Medical detox at a treatment center is a safer option than trying to quit at home.
-Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in an emergency.